-The Club meets on the third Wednesday of each month at various venues around Sydney.
+The Club meets on the third Wednesday of each month generally at the Veteran Car Club of Australia or on occasion at other venues around Sydney.
 Please see our Club Calendar for meeting details.

 If you would like to apply to become a member, please click on The Membership Application Form to download a PDF copy of the application form.
 Complete the application and post the completed form (with applicable payment) to:

 Sydney South NSW 1235

 A copy of the Club's constitution can be downloaded here.